A $2 billion transit terminal in San Francisco that shut down shortly after its inauguration last year due to a cracked beam has partially reopened.

-An independent panel of experts confirmed that the transit is safe following millions in repair and can reopen to the public, according to TJPA, which oversaw construction and manages operations of the transit center.
+An independent panel of experts confirmed that the terminal is safe following millions in repair and can reopen to the public, according to TJPA, which oversaw construction and manages operations of the transit center.

 "The transit center was temporarily closed last September as a precaution after fissures were found in two beams on the third level Bus Deck at Fremont Street," the TJPA said in a statement.
 "Since then, the TJPA has determined the cause of the fissures, repaired and reinforced the area, conducted an exhaustive review of the facility, completed a facility-wide fire and life safety reinspection program with city and state oversight, and recommissioned the entire facility."